Contact Information Contact Information

 - What is a short loop interpretive trail and why is the Natural Areas Department considering this as an option in the Foothills?

-The Visitor Intercept Surveys in 2017 and 2018 showed that the demographics of visitors to the Foothills Natural Areas didn’t match that of the City, indicating underutilization by certain demographics.
-The Natural Areas Department reached out to community members in February 2019 to determine if there were actions that NAD could take to encourage underrepresented community members to connect with nature in the Foothills.
-A short trail loop was the most popular option according to the 149 respondents.
-This loop could accommodate families with small children and the elderly.
+The Visitor Intercept Surveys in 2017 and 2018 showed that Foothills natural areas are underutilized by certain demographics of the community.
+The Department interviewed community members and non-visitors and found that a short trail loop was the most popular option according to the 168 interviewees.
+This type of trail could accommodate families, small children, people with disabilities, and the elderly.
 Interpretive features could include plant identification and educational signs about the ecology of the area.
-This opportunity will be assessed through Impact and Decision Framework process.

 - How did the Natural Areas Department determine the time of day for the intercept surveys?